jeis4wpi/ai-performance-engineering/code/ch14/README.md

 **Purpose**: Test and benchmark NVIDIA GPU-specific optimizations.

-The comprehensive test suite is located in `tests/test_blackwell_optimizations.py`:
+The comprehensive test suite is located in [source file]:

 ```python
 import torch